Natural stone · Multi-brand

 Quartzite countertops — FAQ

-Top-selling quartzites at our Kirkland showroom: Taj Mahal (warm beige with subtle veining), Super White (bright white with gray drift), Sea Pearl (gray-green with movement), Macaubas Fantasy (cool whites with dramatic blue/gold veining), White Macaubas (soft whites), Fantasy Brown (warm browns and grays), and Patagonia (bold dark with lightning-strike veining).
-Each slab is unique — we encourage clients to view actual slabs at our Kirkland showroom or supplier yards before fabrication.
+The varieties that move most through our Kirkland showroom: Taj Mahal (warm beige with subtle veining), Super White (bright white with gray drift), Sea Pearl (gray-green with movement), Macaubas Fantasy (cool whites with dramatic blue/gold veining), White Macaubas (soft whites), Fantasy Brown (warm browns and grays), and Patagonia (bold dark with lightning-strike veining).
+Every quartzite slab is one of a kind.
+Even within the same variety the patterns can shift dramatically, so we always have clients pick out the actual slab in person before fabrication.
+Showroom visits are by appointment if you want to walk the inventory.

-Yes — quartzite handles outdoor use well in the PNW.
-It’s naturally UV-stable (won’t fade in sun), freeze-thaw resistant, and structurally sound for outdoor kitchens, BBQ surrounds, fire pit surrounds, and patios.
+Quartzite works well outdoors in our climate.
+It’s UV-stable (won’t fade in sun) and tolerates freeze-thaw cycles, so we use it for outdoor kitchens, BBQ surrounds, fire-pit caps, and the occasional patio bar top.
 For outdoor installs, AbsoluteGM recommends sealing more frequently (twice yearly) due to rain exposure and uses outdoor-rated stone sealer.
 Lighter varieties may show water spotting; darker quartzites handle outdoor exposure best.
 We’ve installed quartzite outdoors throughout Seattle, Bellevue, Kirkland, and Mercer Island.

 Request a Quote